String list = new String;

 Once an array object has been constructed, the number of cells does not change.
-It must be constructed with a length that will accommodate all expected data.
+You must construct an array with a length that will accommodate all the data you expect.
 Unfortunately, sometimes this length is hard to determine.
-Depending on the data, the program might need differents sizes each time it is run.
+A program might need different sizes each time it is run.
 It would be nice if there were a type of array that allowed you to keep adding data regardless of its original length.

 Vocabulary Review: A cell of an array is a place where data may be stored.
 An array may contain many cells.
 The cells are numbered from 0 up to one less than the length of the array.
 (Sometimes cells are called slots.)

 An element is the data that has been placed in a cell.
 (Sometimes an element is called an item, a value, or an entry.)

 An array has been completely filled with information:

 String list = new String; list = "ant" ; list = "bat" ; list = "cat" ;